geoffreylitt/wildcard-onward-paper/paper.md

 # Introduction

+Many applications don't meet the precise needs of their users.
+End user customization systems can help improve the situation, by empowering non-programmers to modify their software in the way they would like.

-Most attempts at empowering end users to customize their software offer a simplified version of programming.
+Most end user customization systems offer a simplified version of programming.
 Some scripting languages [@bolin2005;@cook2007] have a friendly syntax that resembles natural language.
 Some visual customization tools eliminate text syntax entirely.
 Macro recorders [@cook2007;@chasins2018;@anupam2000] remove some of the initial programming burden by letting a user start with concrete demonstrations.

 Despite their many differences, these approaches all share something in common: an imperative programming model, with statement sequencing, mutable variables and loops.
-End users express their ideas in scripts—sequences of commands—which, name aside, are not very different from conventional code.
+End users express their ideas in scripts made up of sequences of commands.

 We have known for decades about an alternate approach: _direct manipulation_ [@shneiderman1983], where "visibility of the object of interest" replaces "complex command language syntax".
 Direct manipulation is the _de facto_ standard in GUIs today, but when it comes to customizing software, it is rarely to be found.
 In this work, we ask: what would it look like to build a software customization interface that relies on direct manipulation?
 We take inspiration from spreadsheets and visual database query interfaces [@2020a; @bakke2016], which have successfully enabled end users to run queries and computations through direct manipulation of data.

 In this paper we present a technique called _table-driven customization_, which applies ideas from visual query interfaces in the context of software customization.
 An application’s UI is augmented with a table view, where the user can see and manipulate the application’s internal data .
 Changes in the table view result in immediate corresponding changes to the original user interface of the application, enabling the user to customize an application with live feedback.

 We have developed a browser extension called Wildcard which uses web scraping techniques to implement table-driven customization for existing Web applications.
-In [@sec:examples], we introduce the key ideas of table-driven customization through an example scenario.
+In [@sec:example], we introduce the key ideas of table-driven customization through an example scenario.

 In [@sec:architecture], we explain the architecture of table-driven customization.
 We focus on the _table adapter_ abstraction, which allows many different types of underlying data to be bidirectionally mapped to a table.
 We describe several types of table adapters we’ve built in Wildcard, and also describe future adapters that are supported by the general paradigm.